CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-6--Univalence.lagda.md

 double-cover (loop i) = not-Path i
 ```

-mvrnote: picture is mandatory here from hott game?

 This type family lets us show that the circle is non-trivial, which is
 a fact we didn't know for sure previously!